-A few weeks ago, I received an email from a mom who wanted to tell me about her daughter’s experience using Lunapanties.
-In her email, she asked me to share her daughter’s story with organizations serving autistic communities, and urges us all to work harder to “enlighten parents about this amazing product”.
+A few weeks ago, I got an email from a mom who wanted to tell me about her daughter's experience using LunaUndies.
+In her email, she asked me to share her daughter's story with organizations serving autistic communities, and encourages us to work harder to "enlighten parents about this amazing product".

 Hi Lisa, I wanted to share a positive period experience with you.